pedruhb/Above-and-Beyond-Remaster/README.md

 Download profile zip and import in your curseforge app.

 # Progress
-Mod replacements - 70%
+Mod replacements - 90%

-Worldgen - 0%
+Worldgen - 30% / Missing structures

-Tasks - 90%
+Tasks - 90% / Missing chapter 4a and alchemical laser

-New Features - 0%
+New Features - 0% / New chapters are planned.